-Fantasy Football Rookies are like the world’s grab bag – you could end up drafting a first-year player that ends up scoring 10 touchdowns as one of the best at his position.
-But, sometimes just as often, you could end up with a stinker that pisses off his head coach and gets buried on the depth chart.
+Drafting the top Fantasy rookies in ADP is quite the gamble!
+Fantasy Football rookies are like the world’s grab bag — you could end up drafting a first-year player that ends up scoring 10 touchdowns as one of the best at his position.
+But, sometimes just as often, you could end up with a stinker that angers his head coach and gets buried on the depth chart.

 Obviously, rookies represent a high-reward investment in many cases, but depending on where you draft them, they don’t necessarily have to be high risks.

-What I mean by that is – if you draft a rookie wide receiver later in your draft, like say Rounds 11 or 12, you could get a boom-or-bust player at a low cost.
-But if you are looking at a first-year player that’s expected to be the featured tailback on his new offense, then it’s going to cost you a fourth-round pick most likely.
-That’s certainly high risk, and the “reward” lessens the higher you select him.
+What I mean by that is –- if you draft a rookie wide receiver later in your draft, like say Rounds 11 or 12, you could get a boom-or-bust player at a low cost.
+But if you are looking at a first-year player that’s expected to be the featured tailback on his new offense, then it’s going to cost you an early round pick most likely.
+That’s certainly high risk, and it rises the higher you select him.

-So I thought it would be an interesting exercise to look back over the past 15 NFL seasons to see which rookies were the top players entering Fantasy Football drafts.
-Then, I’m going to look at their final rank, at the end of the season, to see the average final value.
+Looking back over the past 17 NFL seasons, we can see which rookies were the top players entering Fantasy Football drafts, as well as their final rank at the end of the season.
+The question we’re going to answer is:

-I went back over the past 15 seasons and looked at the Average Draft Position in each year on MyFantasyLeague.com, and then I compared the stats to the Fantasy points scored by position per year over at FootballGuys.com for each year since 2000.
-These players are considered for standard non-PPR Fantasy Football leagues only.
+I went back over the past 17 seasons and looked at the Average Draft Position in each year on MyFantasyLeague.com, and then I compared the stats to the Fantasy points scored by position per year over at FootballGuys.com for each year since 2000.
+These rankings and APD are for standard non-PPR Fantasy Football leagues only.

 Hill had about 350 more rushing yards than any other rookie running back last season, ranking 10th among all running backs.
 Sankey, meanwhile, finished as the 42nd-best running back, even though he was taken about four rounds earlier than Hill’s 11.05 ADP.